Recognising mosquitoes

 Some mosquito species lay individual eggs on water surfaces or on substrates that are subject to flooding or waterlogging.
 Eggs are very small (approximately 0.8mm in length) and are only just visible to the naked eye.
 They are typically dark in colour and have a pointed oval shape.

 Other mosquito species lay eggs in 'rafts' - a collection of eggs stuck together on the water surface.
 Rafts can be up to 1cm in length and can be seen without a microscope.
-They are normally teardrop, semicircle or arc-shaped.
-If you have standing water in containers in your garden, you may see egg rafts at the surface during the spring and summer months.
+They are normally shaped like canoes, teardrops or arcs.
+If you have standing water in containers in your garden, you might see egg rafts at the surface during the spring and summer months.

 Mosquito larvae go through four larval stages after hatching.
 The first stage is very small (approximately 1-2mm in length), but they can grow to over 1cm by the final stage.
 First stage larvae are usually pale and semi-translucent, but they often look darker and more opaque as they develop.